krajj7/BotHack/README.md

 **23.10.2014**: The framework now finally has at least the features and robustness needed to allow a bot pre-equipped with overpowered gear in wizard mode to beat the game full-auto.
 The bot gathers all the invocation artifacts manually, not harming any peacefuls along the way and not using any wizard mode commands itself.
 A lot of functionality that will be necessary for a non-wizmode bot to play sucessfully is however still missing.
 Progress toward that end will hopefully be swift on the current foundation.

-Video of wizmode ascension (6x speedup):  https://www.youtube.com/watch?v=fpCGivGrUVw
+Video of a wizmode ascension (6x speedup):  https://www.youtube.com/watch?v=fpCGivGrUVw

 Source ttyrec: https://github.com/krajj7/BotHack/raw/master/ttyrec/wizmode-fullauto-asc.ttyrec [31MB, realtime duration 1h42m]